 However, it is one of the more expensive methods because of its need for electricity.
-You can cut the costs down by using a renewable energy sources.
-Photovoltaic panels are a good option in majority of cases.
-You can also use wind turbines, mostly in windy environments, as they are bit more expansive and not effective without wind, or small hydroelectric plants, if you live nearby a stream or river.
+You can cut the costs down by using renewable energy sources.
+Photovoltaic panels are a good option in the majority of cases.
+You can also use wind turbines, mostly in windy environments, as they are more expansive and not effective without wind or small hydroelectric plants if you live nearby a stream or river.

-Gas heating is very powerful and can be conveniently used without a need to have an electricity.
-One of the most popular and used type of gas heating devices is a propane heater, well suitable for boats or small houses.
-It is designed in a way that the combustion process is isolated from the inside of the structure and built-in blower improves the heat circulation, minimalizing the possible risks.
-Advantages of a propane heater are easy usage, no need to prepare the wood, friendly price or clean and efficient burning.
-Propane fireplaces are also usually light-weight and barely need any maintenance, just keep the propane tank full.
-There are also propane stoves, so you may combine your cooking and heating systems.
+Gas heating is very powerful and can be conveniently used without a need to have electricity.
+One of the most popular and used gas heating devices is a propane heater, well suitable for boats or small houses.
+It is designed so that the combustion process is isolated from the inside of the structure and a built-in blower improves the heat circulation, minimizing the possible risks.
+Advantages of a propane heater are easy usage, no need to prepare the wood, friendly price, or clean and efficient burning.
+Propane fireplaces are also usually light-weight and barely need any maintenance, keep the propane tank full.
+There are also propane stoves so that you may combine your cooking and heating systems.

 - A) + C) Gas stoves: intended for large rooms, which are then heated quickly and easily

-However it is crucial to take care and be careful when handling any gas heaters, as gas leaks in an unventilated space can have disastrous consequences with risk of ignition, suffocating or explosion.
-You can also have issues with humidity or condensation and it is good to keep an eye on prices for propane as well, as these can vary depending on your location.
+However, it is crucial to take care and be careful when handling any gas heaters, as gas leaks in an unventilated space can have disastrous consequences with the risk of ignition, suffocating, or explosion.
+You can also have issues with humidity or condensation, and it is good to keep an eye on propane prices as well, as these can vary depending on your location.

-No matter which one of heating options for small homes you choose, there are few more things to always keep in mind.
-When it comes to thinking about ways of keeping our tiny houses or small cabins warm, be it with electricity or in off grid living style, we must not forget the construction itself.
-Firstly, proper insulation, air-sealing and energy-efficient windows and doors can have a big effect on the interior environment and thus the heating costs.
-Secondly, most heaters require chimney and it is very important to do this right.
-Especially the part where vent passes through wall and roof could cause big damages, if not installed properly.
-It is implemented by means of a bought part or a metalwork done very precisely in situ.
+No matter which one of the heating options for small homes you choose, there are few more things to always keep in mind.
+When it comes to thinking about keeping our tiny houses or small cabins warm, be it with electricity or in an off-grid living style, we must not forget the construction itself.
+Firstly, proper insulation, air-sealing, and energy-efficient windows and doors can affect the interior environment and heating costs.
+Secondly, most heaters require a chimney, and it is essential to do this right.
+The part where vent passes through wall and roof could cause big damages, if not installed properly.
+It is implemented using a bought part or metalwork done very precisely in situ.

 - A) Spark mesh + spark arrestor chimney cap